Luighi: Palmeiras

 At Palmeiras since he was 10 years old, Luighi was appointed by the press as one of the players of the so-called "Palmeiras' Generation of a Billion", alongside Endrick, Estevão Willian and Luis Guilherme.
 Representing Brazil, he participated in the 2023 FIFA U-17 World Cup, making 5 appearances and scoring 2 goals.

 On 26 June 2024, Luighi was promoted by coach Abel Ferreira definitively to the professional team of Palmeiras.
 He made his professional debut on 7 July 2024, in a match against Bahia.

 On 6 March 2025, Luighi was racially abused by a fan while playing against Cerro Porteño for the U-20 Copa Libertadores in Paraguay.
 He said afterwards that "it hurts the soul".
-On September 2025, Luighi was part of the squad that competed in 2025 FIFA U-20 World Cup.
+In September 2025, Luighi was part of the squad that competed in 2025 FIFA U-20 World Cup.

+Loan to New York City FC

+On 28 July 2026, it was announced that Luighi had joined MLS club New York City FC on loan through the remainder of the 2026 season, with an option to buy.